miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/filtering/template.md

 ## Single column filtering

-To place column filter components in the head, a component head is yielded.
-Use this component instead of the header component to enable multiple rows in the header.

 You can also use the `@filter` argument on the columns, in which case the filter would only apply to that column.
 This means that Yeti Table will only show rows in which that particular column matches that text.